The Family Contribution

 Princeton is firmly committed to meeting 100% of financial need for every qualified student, with an aid package that does not require a loan.
 As part of this program, Princeton believes that parents and students should pay what they reasonably can toward the college expenses of their children.
 The amount of this contribution varies from family to family based on their individual resources.

-Parental contributions are determined after a thorough review of the information contained in the Princeton Financial Aid Application (PFAA).
+Parental contributions are determined after a thorough review of the information contained in the Princeton Financial Aid Application (PFAA) as well as tax documents and other verification materials.
 Princeton uses its own need formula which takes into account family income, assets, household size, the number of children attending college, and unusual expenses.
 Each individual aid application is given careful consideration, including the exercise of professional judgment when there are special circumstances.

 For an estimate that is specific to your family's own circumstances, we suggest you use the Princeton Estimator.

 Students can consider the following options for covering a portion of their college expenses:Earnings

 A high percentage of Princeton’s undergraduates are employed during the summer.
 Entering freshmen average about $1,530 in net savings after living expenses have been met.